nathanhack/golombcompressedset/README.md

-# golombcodedset
+# golombfilter
-Golomb Coded Set
+**golombfilter** is Golomb Coded Filter/Set.
+It is similar to a Bloom Filter but with asymptotically better space characteristics.